The Draft

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated translation, upload many different filetypes, enterprise-grade admin tools, advanced search, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including powerful integrations and APIs, collaboration tools, generate automated summaries powered by AI, automatic transcription software, and easily transcribe your Zoom meetings.
 Try Sonix for free today.